Magnetization profiles at the upper critical dimension as solutions of the integer Yamabe problem: Magnetization profiles

 where $\wp_l$ is the Weierstrass $\wp$ function with invariants $(g_2,g_3)=(1,0)$.
 This is the so-called lemniscatic case.
 When it is written in terms of the complex variable $z$ as $\wp_l(z)$, it corresponds in the complex plane to a square lattice, with a real half-period $\omega_l=\Gamma(\frac 1 4)^2/(4\sqrt{\pi})$.

 The Weierstrass elliptic $\wp$, whose basic properties are refreshed in Appendix \ref{app:Wei}, is a doubly periodic function.
-Within one of its domains in the complex plane, it has a double pole and two zeros possibly coinciding (as here): taking segments with poles/zeros as their endpoints gives solutions with various boundary conditions.
+Within one of its domains in the complex plane, it has a double pole and two zeros possibly coinciding (as here): taking segments with poles and/or zeros as their endpoints gives solutions with various boundary conditions, {as can be seen in Fig. \ref{fig1}}.
 Along the segments the function has to be real or have a constant phase (which can removed) in order to be interpreted as magnetization profiles.

-To see the corresponding boundary conditions in the lattice model, let us focus on the $N=1$ case, the Ising model.
-We can force the spins on the boundaries to be aligned ($+$ or $-$ fixed boundary condition, FBC), or have the spins on one boundary to be free (open boundary condition, OBC).
-By combining these conditions on the two slab surfaces we can generate different critical profiles.
-In the continuum limit, the possible conformally invariant boundary conditions are $\braket{\phi}=0$ or $\braket{\phi}=\pm \infty$.

-Of course, on a lattice the magnetization neither vanishes nor diverges.
-If, for instance, we impose FBC for an Ising model, the magnetization at the boundaries will be $+1$.
-The value at the center of the slab, however, will scale with the system size as $L^{-\Delta_{\phi}}$, so one can {\it rescale} the magnetization in a way that it is constant at the center: in the thermodynamic limit, it then diverges at the slab edges.
-It is this rescaled form which is accessible via field theory. \\ Another way to understand it is this: if the lattice magnetization profile were prolonged a few sites beyond the boundary, these singularities would appear.
-This concept is quantified by the extrapolation length $a_L$ \cite{Diehl1997}: if the boundaries where we fixed the spins are at $x=0$ and $x=L$, after we fit the resulting profile $m(x)$, we would see divergences at $m(-a_L)$ and at $m(L+a_L)$.
-In the $L\rightarrow\infty$ limit, $a_L\rightarrow 0$ and the magnetization diverges at the boundaries.

-From the scaling dimension $\Delta_{\phi}$ of the order parameter, we can also obtain the behavior near the boundary.
-The possible cases are:

 The corresponding (unscaled) solutions are